-IaaS helps you avoid the expense and complexity of buying and managing your own physical servers and other data centre infrastructure.
-Each resource is offered as a separate service component, and you only need to rent a particular one for as long as you need it.
-The cloud computing service provider manages the infrastructure, while you purchase, install, configure and manage your own software – operating systems, middleware and applications.
+IaaS lets you bypass the cost and complexity of buying and managing physical servers and datacentre infrastructure.
+Each resource is offered as a separate service component, and you only pay for a particular resource for as long as you need it.
+A cloud computing service provider like Azure manages the infrastructure, while you purchase, install, configure, and manage your own software—including operating systems, middleware, and applications.

 Common IaaS business scenarios

-Test and development.
-Teams can quickly set up and dismantle test and development environments, bringing new applications to market faster.
-IaaS makes scaling dev-test environments up and down quick and economical.
+Your team can quickly set up and dismantle test and development environments, bringing new applications to market faster.
+IaaS makes it quick and economical to scale dev/test environments up and down.

-Storage, backup and recovery.
-Organisations avoid the capital outlay for storage and complexity of storage management, which typically requires skilled staff to manage data and meet legal and compliance requirements.
+Your organisation avoids the capital outlay for storage and the complexity of storage management, which typically requires a skilled staff to manage data and meet legal and compliance requirements.
 IaaS is useful for handling unpredictable demand and steadily growing storage needs.
-It can also simplify the planning and management of backup and recovery systems.
+It also can simplify planning and management of back up and recovery systems.

-Web apps.
 IaaS provides all the infrastructure to support web apps, including storage, web and application servers, and networking resources.
-Organisations can quickly deploy web apps on IaaS and easily scale infrastructure up and down when demand for the apps is unpredictable.
+Your organisation can quickly deploy web apps on IaaS and easily scale infrastructure up and down when demand for the apps is unpredictable.

-High-performance computing.
-High-performance computing (HPC) on supercomputers, computer grids or computer clusters helps solve complex problems involving millions of variables or calculations.
-Examples include earthquake and protein folding simulations, climate and weather predictions, financial modelling and evaluating product designs.
+High-performance computing on supercomputers, computer grids, or computer clusters helps solve complex problems involving millions of variables or calculations.
+Examples include protein folding and earthquake simulations, climate and weather predictions, financial modelling, and product design evaluations.

 Advantages of IaaS

-Increase stability, reliability and supportability.
 With IaaS, there's no need to maintain and upgrade software and hardware or troubleshoot equipment problems.
-With the appropriate agreement in place, the service provider ensures that your infrastructure is reliable and meets SLAs.
+With the appropriate agreement in place, the service provider assures that your infrastructure is reliable and meets service-level agreements (SLAs).

-Better security.
-With the appropriate service agreement, a cloud service provider can provide security for your applications and data that may be better than what you can attain in-house.
+With the appropriate service agreement, a cloud service provider can offer better security for your applications and data than the security you would attain in house.